 When a teacher takes leave, is that counted towards recognised service for pay parity purposes?

 The following types of leave need to be counted as recognised service for pay parity purposes:

 - ACC, and

 - statutory holidays.

-Decisions about other types of leave (for example, unpaid leave, parental leave, ACC) are at the discretion of the service.
+Decisions about other types of leave (for example, unpaid leave, parental leave) are at the discretion of the service.